Quartz is a popular countertop material because it provides a contemporary, luxurious look while requiring little maintenance.

 Binders make up about 10% of the backsplash’s composition (though the exact amount depends on the manufacturer).

 Quartz backsplashes are popular for many reasons.
 They’re durable, stain-resistant, and long-lasting.
-Let’s explore the benefits you can expend if you opt for quartz.
+Let’s explore the benefits you can expect if you opt for quartz.

 The durability of a material is measured using the Mohs Hardness Scale.
 This scale compares minerals based on how scratch-resistant they are.